So. Who owned the Riddle house?

 So.
 Consequently, Death Eaters kids are presumably damned because they accept and keep faith with their families’ bad choices (which we can already see that they are given little option to reject), and Harry is somehow a potential hero because he manages to revere a family he cannot even remember.
 Excuse me?

-Let alone in that his so-called “great victory” was in ultimately choosing NOT to act, at all.
+Let alone in that in the end, his so-called “great victory” was in ultimately choosing NOT to act, at all.

 • • • •